-California's Greenhouse Gas Cap-and-Trade Program helps achieve the goals of the Global Warming Solutions Act of 2006 (AB 32): fight climate change by reducing California's greenhouse gas pollution to 1990 levels by 2020.
-Cap-and-Trade was designed by the California Air Resources Board (ARB), and it creates powerfrul incentives for our utilities and industries throughout the state to reduce their greenhouse gas emissions, improve the efficiency of their operations, and move toward cleaner forms of energy.
+California's Greenhouse Gas Cap-and-Trade Program helps to fight climate change by reducing California's greenhouse gas pollution.
+Cap-and-Trade was designed by the California Air Resources Board (ARB) to achieve the goals of the Global Warming Solutions Act of 2006 (AB 32).It creates powerful incentives for our utilities and industries throughout the state to reduce their greenhouse gas emissions, improve the efficiency of their operations, and move toward cleaner forms of energy.

-To slow down climate change we have to steadily decrease the amount of greenhouse gases we release into the atmosphere each year.
+To slow climate change we must steadily decrease the amount of greenhouse gases we release into the atmosphere each year.
 One way to do this is to limit the total amount of greenhouse gases that can be emitted in California, and then to lower that limit each year.
 ARB has done just that: it set a statewide carbon pollution cap, and each year it will lower the cap by about three percent until California reaches its emissions reduction goal.

-Impact on Electric Utilties
+Impact on Electric Utilities

-When utilities buy electricity from power plants that emit greenhouse gases, these pollution costs are reflected in all customer's electricity generation rates - the portion of electricity bills that represents the costs to generate electricity.
+When utilities buy electricity from power plants that emit greenhouse gases, these pollution costs are reflected in all customers’ electricity generation rates - the portion of electricity bills that represents the costs to generate electricity.
 The California Climate Credit is intended to help protect households and eligible small businesses from these costs.

 Other CPUC Programs that Address Climate Change

 Cap-and-Trade is only one piece of California's work to address climate change.
 For instance, at the CPUC: